 Without access to healthy food, many children begin to fall behind in school.
 And in severe cases, chronic hunger can affect their physical development.
-While school-provided meals help, far too many kids often go without nourishing meals in the evenings and on weekends.
+While school-provided meals help, far too many boys and girls often go without nourishing meals in the evenings and on weekends.